AIM Frequently Asked Questions

 15. When can I apply for admission to the AIM program?

-Students may apply to the AIM program during the second semester of their sophomore year.
+Students may apply to the AIM program during the first semester of their sophomore year.
 The AIM program is a four semester, junior-senior program.
-Students interested in the AIM program must submit their application in January.
+Students interested in the AIM program must submit their application at the end of October.

 16. What are the AIM program admission requirements?